4l3rt/React-NFT-presentation-page/README.md

-Feel free to check out this project live at https://merukvy.github.io/React-NFT-presentation-page/
+Feel free to check out this project live at: https://merukvy.github.io/React-NFT-presentation-page/